How To Build Housed-Stringer Stairs

 Windows may be crucial to the exterior appearance of a house, but they play a vital role on the interior as well, and not just because they let in natural light.

-These energy smart details will help you build a tight house with redundant air barriers.
+These energy-smart details will help you build a tight house with ordinary drywall, caulk, and gaskets.

 From concrete eco-structures in Arizona to the post-and-beam heritage of New England, Will Beemer has built a teaching career that strikes a balance between the past and future of home building.